hlucey/third-party/metering.md

 #### Standard Average
 {: #standard-average}

-Calculate the average of the usages for the entire month.
+The following table provides information about how to calculate the average of the usages for the entire month.
 Note that submitting a zero usage also counts toward the average.

 Formula: AVG(usages)